 - Single Net Lease: Tenant pays base monthly rent plus one of the major operating expense categories – usually taxes.

-- Double Net Lease: Tenant pays base monthly rent plus two of the major expense categories – taxes and insurance.
+- Double Net Lease: In a double net lease, the tenant pays base monthly rent plus two of the major expense categories – taxes and insurance.

 - Triple Net Lease: Tenant pays base monthly rent plus three of the major expense categories – taxes, insurance, and maintenance.